adult braces colors

 Can Retainers Move Teeth Back After Braces?

-A retainer’s main purpose is to help “retain” the teeth’s newly aligned positioning.
-This appliance won’t apply drastic force to shift teeth as orthodontia will.
+A retainer ??s main purpose is to help ??retain ? the teeth ??s newly aligned original positioning.
+This appliance won ??t apply drastic force to shift teeth as orthodontia will.
 Even so, retainers may be sufficient to mitigate mild dental shifts in many cases.

-But the inverse is also true.
-If you’re using a damaged or ill-fitted retainer, it could cause soreness and create mild shifts that leave your teeth more crooked than ideal.
+However, the reverse is equally valid.
+If you ??re using a damaged or ill-fitted retainer, it could cause soreness and create mild shifts that leave your teeth more crooked than ideal.

 What To Do If Your Teeth Relapse